nhatdm1534/research_sanctions-trade/README.md

 - The replication results may vary depending on system settings and package versions.

-## Authors
+## Contributors

 - M.A.
-Trinh Minh Quy, Primary Supervisor.
+Trinh Minh Quy.
-- Dang Minh Nhat, Co-supervisor.
+- Dang Minh Nhat.
 - Nguyen Trung Hieu.

 ## Affiliation